section-engineering-education/engineering-education/content/articles/building-nest-js-application-using-redis/index.md

 published: true
 url: /building-nest-js-application-using-redis/
 title: Building a Simple Nest.js Application using Redis
-description: This tutorial will help readers to build a microservice application using Nest.js with Redis as the transporter.
+description: This tutorial will help readers build a microservice application using Nest.js with Redis as the transporter.
 author: joseph-chege
-date: 2021-07-05T00:00:00-11:00
+date: 2021-08-02T00:00:00-13:30
 topics: []
 excerpt_separator: <!--more-->
 images: